TomokiMiyauci/blog/packages/client/src/content/articles/en/vite-vue3-typescript.md

 ---
-title: ViteでVue3のTypescript環境を構築する
+title: Building a Vue3 Typescript Environment with Vite
-description: No bundleツールのViteを使って、TypescriptでのVue3環境を構築します。ESLintやPrettierの設定もあわせて行い、DXの高い環境を構築します。
+description: Building a Typescript Vue3 environment using the No bundle tool Vite, along with ESLint and Prettier configuration to create a high DX environment.
 tags:
   - Vue3
   - Tutorial